whalesb/crop-advisor-with-chatbot-chatgpt/README.md

 # 🌱 AgroSense-AI: The Crop Compatibility Engine

 AgroSense-AI is an intelligent crop recommendation and yield prediction system designed to assist farmers, agricultural advisors, and researchers in making data-driven decisions.
-It evaluates environmental conditions and soil nutrients to recommend the most compatible crops and estimate potential yield — maximizing productivity while minimizing waste.
+It evaluates environmental conditions and soil nutrients to recommend the most compatible crops and estimate potential yield, maximizing productivity while minimizing waste.

 ## 📌 Problem Statement